 Check with Veterans Services to obtain information about a possible tuition waiver.
 Veterans as well as children and spouses of totally disabled, POW/MIA, or deceased eligible veterans or National Guard members may apply.

-If you have any questions, contact Veterans Services at veterans@pencol.edu or (360) 417-6224; toll free in Washington (877) 452-9277, ext.
-6224; or video phone (360) 406-4759.
+If you have questions, contact Veterans Services at veterans@pencol.edu or (360) 417-6224, or call toll free (877) 452-9277, ext.
+6224, or contact us by video phone at (360) 406-4759.

 Services Members Opportunity Colleges